Rick Chavolla – Trustee, Consultant, Board Chair for the AICH

 Karinjo Devore – Trustee, Founding Board Member & President of AIMF

-Sara Friedberg – Trustee, Lodging Coordinator for Telluride Science Research Center
+Sara Friedberg – Trustee, Lodging Coordinator for Telluride Science and Innovation Center

 Art Goodtimes – Emeritus Trustee – San Miguel County Commissioner, Poet

 Dr. Evan Iverson – TI Director of Science and Research, Trustee, Scientist

 Regina Lopez-Whiteskunk – Trustee, Education Curator, Former Co-Chair BEITC.

 Pamela Lifton-Zoline – Founder, Trustee, Vice President, Author, Artist